-In the details pane, you can see the following details for a Monitor:
+In the details pane, you'll see the following details for a Monitor:

-- Status of the Monitor - Normal, Critical, Warning, or Missing Data.
+- Status.
+Shows the status of the Monitor - Normal, Critical, Warning, or Missing Data.
 A Monitor can be in multiple states at the same time.

-- Type of Monitor, either Logs or Metrics.
+- Type.
+Shows the type of Monitor, either Logs or Metrics.

-- Path is the Library location where the Monitor is stored.
+- Path.
+Shows the Library location where the monitor is located.

 - The timestamp and user that Created and last Modified the Monitor.

 The View in Metrics Explorer button on the Monitors Details page allows you to view the threshold values of a monitor in Metrics Explorer.
 When you click on this button, it takes you to the Metrics Explorer page with the same thresholds values applied.
 This helps you to see how your monitor's thresholds values are translating into the metrics, and easily compare the threshold values set in Monitor with the data displayed in the Metrics Explorer graph.

 To view the thresholds translating values in your metrics explorer, follow the steps below:

 - On the Monitors Details pane, navigate to the Trigger Conditions section and note the thresholds values defined for Critical and Warning data conditions.
 All other parameters will be set to default, such as the window to 15 minutes and the "at all times" box checked.

 - Click the View in Metrics Explorer button .
 The Metrics Explorer page will display with the same threshold values applied to the panel and graph.